Mountaineering: Snow cave

 Where conditions permit, snow caves are another way to shelter high on the mountain.
 Some climbers do not use tents at high altitudes unless the snow conditions do not allow for snow caving, since snow caves are silent and much warmer than tents.
 They can be built relatively easily, given sufficient time, using a snow shovel.
 The temperature of a correctly made snow cave will hover around freezing, which relative to outside temperatures can be very warm.
 They can be dug anywhere where there is at least four feet of snow.
 The addition of a good quality bivouac bag and closed cell foam sleeping mat will also increase the warmth of the snow cave.
 Another shelter that works well is a quinzee, which is excavated from a pile of snow that has been work hardened or sintered (typically by stomping).
 Igloos are used by some climbers, but are deceptively difficult to build and require specific snow conditions.

+Physical preparation

+Mountaineering combines sustained aerobic effort across long days at altitude with concentric loading on the ascent and eccentric loading on the descent.
+Physical preparation typically targets several distinct qualities: aerobic capacity, muscular endurance under sustained load, eccentric leg strength for descent, and, for higher peaks, altitude adaptation.

+Aerobic conditioning is the foundation.
+The lactate threshold, the exercise intensity at which lactate accumulation begins to rise, is a major determinant of how long a mountaineer can sustain submaximal effort on the climb.
+Lactate threshold is governed primarily by mitochondrial density in the trained muscles, not solely by cardiovascular fitness.

+Eccentric loading on descent is a distinct preparation requirement.
+Eccentric muscle contractions cause greater muscle-fibre damage than concentric contractions at equivalent force, which explains why quadriceps soreness and weakness on the descent often exceed the load felt on the ascent.
+Controlled eccentric training in the weeks before a mountain day reduces subsequent damage through the repeated-bout effect.

+When training combines strength and endurance work, the spacing of sessions matters.
+A 2012 meta-analysis found that concurrent strength and endurance training can interfere with both adaptations when sessions are stacked too close together, with adequate spacing preserving both qualities.